- US Online Poker

-New Jersey regulators provide an online self-exclusion form that players can use to quickly block their access to all of New Jersey’s regulated online casinos with a few clicks.
+New Jersey regulators provide an online self-exclusion form that players can use to quickly block access to all of New Jersey’s regulated online casinos.
 You do not have to admit to having a gambling problem to utilize the self-exclusion form, which takes under a minute to complete.

 The game selection at NJ’s legal online casinos is in many ways quite similar to the game selection on the floor of an Atlantic City Casino.
 In all, there are hundreds of games spread across the regulated online gambling sites in NJ, including:

-One thing that is different about the online gaming experience are the stakes involved.
-You can play many games for pennies to quarters (and not the penny games that end up being a few dollars a slot pull – actual pennies), including games like Blackjack where the minimum bet in a land-based casino would usually be at least $5.
+One thing that is different about the online gaming experience is the stakes involved.
+You can play many games for pennies to quarters (and not the penny games that end up being a few dollars a slot pull – actual pennies).
+That includes games like Blackjack where the minimum bet in a land-based casino would usually be at least $5.

 More connects than separates the two.
 For example:

 Everyone knows that in the casino, the house always wins over the long run.
 The same applies at online casinos – all of the games are built to favor the house, and no player can beat the casino over time.

 So the question is more about whether or not the online games are fair in that they provide the product they advertise.
 For example, do their big progressive slots and other large-ticket jackpot games ever payout?